ISSUE 03

 EMANUEL

 Exactly.
 Yeah.
 And at first I think it was interesting because it wasn’t like, “Hey I’m gonna get you in the LA Times.”
-Like I’m not gonna get you in a national publication and so for them, it was like, why would we participate?
+Like I’m not gonna get you in a national publication.
+And so for them, it was like, why would we participate?
 But I think actually for a lot of the establishments, their kids were on Instagram and they saw my work and they kind of resonated with it.
 So a lot of times it was the kids that did that legwork of convincing their parents and that was so vital.

 Because if you’re, I don’t know, like a 65-year-old man running a restaurant, you’re not on Instagram.
-But then if your kid is telling you, hey this is actually meaningful, you get a ton of engagement, and it’s actually free promotion for you—then they’re like, okay, there’s a business component to it.
+But if your kid is telling you, hey this is actually meaningful, you get a ton of engagement, and it’s actually free promotion for you—then they’re like, okay, there’s a business component to it.
 Koreans and money, you know?
 Like you just have to make that connection for them.

 KENNY